 Once chlorine and Ethylene are procured, the manufacturing procedure for Vinyl commences, involving three significant steps.

-2. The Process Of Polymerization: This step converts the VCM into Polyvinyl Chloride (PVC).
+- The Process Of Polymerization: This step converts the VCM into Polyvinyl Chloride (PVC).
 Various methods can facilitate the polymerization of VCM, including the suspension, mass, and emulsion processes.
 Regardless of the process, the end material is a vinyl resin as a powder.

-3. Compounding Of Vinyl: Before the vinyl resin can be used, it must be compounded.
+- Compounding Of Vinyl: Before the vinyl resin can be used, it must be compounded.
 The resin is combined with various additives and modifiers to produce the vinyl compound.
 The additives and modifiers are based on the intended application and the required flexibility or rigidity of the Vinyl.

 Potential Health and Environmental Concerns Regarding Vinyl

 Environmental issues are another concern.
 The durability of Vinyl, which contributes to its usefulness, also means that it does not decompose quickly.
-As a result, PVC and similar plastics contribute significantly to global plastic pollution.
+As a result, PVC and similar plastics contribute to global plastic pollution.

-It is estimated that since the 1950s, tons of plastic have been produced, and vinyl accounts for a significant portion.
+It is estimated that since the 1950s, tons of plastic have been produced, and vinyl accounts for a big portion.
 Improper disposal can lead these plastics to pollute waterways and oceans.
 They eventually break down into microplastics, which can then enter the food chain and be ingested by humans.

 Vinyl: An Important Material Requiring Responsible Use